 Loving is a very small village located in the state of New Mexico.
 With a population of 1,325 people and just one neighborhood, Loving is the 100th largest community in New Mexico.

-When you are in Loving, you'll notice that it is more blue-collar than most other communities in America.
-55.97% of Loving’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Loving is a blue-collar town, with 55.97% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Loving is a village of transportation and shipping workers, professionals, and sales and office workers.
 There are especially a lot of people living in Loving who work in sales jobs (10.27%), healthcare (9.01%), and management occupations (7.34%).

-Being a small village, Loving does not have a public transit system used by locals to get to and from work.
+Loving is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Loving is an extremely ethnically-diverse village.
 The people who call Loving home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Loving, accounting for 83.65% of the village’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Loving residents report their race to be White, followed by Native American.
 Important ancestries of people in Loving include English, French, German, Yugoslavian, and Other West Indian.